 Alki Kayak Tours works to provide a safe, comfortable paddling experience for everyone.
-We will outfit you with a kayak suitable for your size and experience level and provide you with all the necessary equipment.
+We will outfit you with a kayak or stand-up paddle board suitable for your size and experience level and provide you with all of the necessary equipment.

-Q: What adventure gear or kayak travel equipment should I bring?
+Q: What gear or kayak equipment should I bring?

 A: Alki Kayak Tours provides all sea kayaking equipment, you provide a sense for adventure.
-Besides that, the clothing you’ll need to wear includes shoes/sandals you don’t mind getting wet.
-Be prepared for any weather with synthetic clothing and water resistant jacket.
+Besides that, please bring closed toed shoes that you don't mid getting wet, or sandals with a keeper strap.
+Be prepared for any weather with synthetic clothing and a water resistant jacket.
 Bring a water bottle to stay hydrated, as well as a snack or two to keep your energy level up over a few hours of paddling.
 Sunscreen, a hat, and sunglasses are always a good idea for UV protection, even on overcast days.

 Q: What if I have never been in a sea kayak?

 A: No experience is necessary!
-And you don’t need to know how to swim.
+If you are comfortable with a couple of hours of outdoor physical activity, you should be fine.
+You don’t need to know how to swim.
 While our trips are not designed to be strenuous, generally good physical condition is needed.
-If you are comfortable with a couple of hours of outdoor physical activity, you should be fine.

 Q: What about capsizing?

-A: Sea kayaking is a completely different sport than white water kayaking.
-Our sea kayaks provide a stable paddling platform, and capsizes are rare.
+A: Our sea kayaks provide a stable paddling platform, and capsizes are rare.
 There are no “wet exits” required and if you follow the guide’s instructions you will be able to safely paddle through any conditions.

 Q: Are there any age limits?

 Q: I was blessed with ample hips, will I fit in the kayak?

-A: You will be sitting in a confined cockpit for about 1.5 hours at a time.
-Seats are generally 17″ wide and total boat capacity is about 600 lbs for both paddlers.
+A: You will be sitting in a confined cockpit for 2-5 hours at a time.
+Seats are generally 17″ wide and total kayak capacity is about 600 pounds for both paddlers.
 Come out early if you think you might want to see if you can comfortably sit in the kayak.

 Q: What if the weather is nasty?